IBM/IBM-Z-zOS/zOS-EzNoSLQ/zNoSQL Documentation.md

 # Getting_Started

-The EzNoSQL APIs can be called from application programs running in either 31 or 64 bit mode.
-The programs can link to the required executables and side files directly from z/OS USS directories.
+The EzNoSQL APIs can be called from application user programs running in either 31 or 64 bit mode.
+The user programs can link to the required executables and side files directly from z/OS USS directories.
 This section explains the required files along with their location and description.

-A sample application program is provided to test the system configuration and to gain familarity with some of the available APIs.
+Additonally, a sample user program, containing compile and link instructions, is provided to help test the system configuration and to gain familarity with a subset of the available APIs.
 The full suite of available APIs are detailed in the following sections.

 ## Executables_and_Side_Files

-The following table shows the names and locations of the EzNoSQL executables and side files:
+The following table shows the names and locations of the EzNoSQL executables, side files, and sample program:

 | member            | type       | location          | description                                                                                                          |
 | ----------------- | -----------| ----------------  | -------------------------------------------------------------------------------------------------------------------- |